Cosmin Olăroiu: Saudi Arabia

 On 15 December 2014, it was announced that he will train the Saudi Arabia national football team for 2015 AFC Asian Cup as temporary coach.
 His first match in charge was a 4–1 loss to Bahrain in a friendly match.
 Olăroiu's side also lost two next matches, including a 1–0 loss to China in 2015 AFC Asian Cup in Saudi Arabia's first match at the tournament.
 They won their next match 4–1 against North Korea but lost 3–1 their final match against Uzbekistan and were eliminated in the group stages.
 The results is a consequence of his not knowing his players well, having only been appointed in a hurriedly temporary agreement.
 At the end of the tournament, Olăroiu returned to his club position.

 Jiangsu Suning

 On 28 March 2018, Olăroiu was appointed at Jiangsu Suning in the Chinese Super League, replacing Fabio Capello.
 He took charge of his first match on 1 April in a home game against Tianjin Teda, which Jiangsu won 2–1.

 In his third season, Jiangsu Suning won the Super League title for the first time in the club's history.
-However, the club folded before the start of 2021 season.
+However, the club folded before the start of the 2021 season.

 Sharjah

 On 10 November 2021, Olăroiu returned to the United Arab Emirates to help an out of form Sharjah stay competitive in the UAE Pro League.
+On the 18th of May 2025, Olăroiu won the inaugural AFC Champions League Two with the club.
+He joins Costică Ștefănescu, Valeriu Tița and Marin Ion as the fourth Romanian coach to win the competition.

+United Arab Emirates

+On 18 April 2025, Olăroiu was appointed as the new head coach of United Arab Emirates national team replacing Paulo Bento.